k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 * SECRET_ACCESS_KEY
 * REGION

-Authentication and authorization processes can be done by the service account that the server is associated with.
+Authentication and authorization processes can be done by the service account, which the server is associated with.
 This is an alternative to using an Access ID and an Access Key.